 Aleisha Cline is not only a strong, loving mother of two, she has the ability to make anyone smile and want to be the best version of their self.
 Some would say she is a true Wonder Woman.
 As a ski racer, she has collected four X-games gold medals and over 16 international wins.
-She competed in the 1992 Winter Olympics in speed-skiing, setting a world record 135 mph (215 km) on skis.
+She competed in the 1992 Winter Olympics in speed-skiing.
 Not to mention she has also podiums in Big Mountain skiing and as a professional mountain biker.

 Cline's love of her kids, health, fitness and nature is an inspiration.
 She joined the Khala Cloths as an ambassador to help reduce single use plastic in her life so that her kids could have a better future.

 Dustin & Noami are outdoor enthusiasts and environmental advocates who have been living on the road since 2016.

 Noami is a certified eco-consultant and Dustin is a LEED AP specializing in Green Building.
 Their passion and love for wild places has driven them to pursue a life of minimalism.

 The Grevembergs have travelled throughout the US, Australia, and SE Asia seeking inspiration and raising awareness of the detrimental effects of plastic pollution and the importance of reducing our environmental impact.